LDWLab/TwinCons/README.md

   -it INTENSITY_THRESHOLD, --intensity_threshold INTENSITY_THRESHOLD
                         Threshold for intensity over which a score is considered truly positive.
                         Default: 1
+  -cms CUMULATIVE_SEGMENTS, --cumulative_segments CUMULATIVE_SEGMENTS
+                        Delineate segments based on cumulative score and local minima/maxima, instead of specific thresholds.
+                        Argument should provide window size for smoothing of the cumulative score.
   -avew, --average_weight
                         Use average weight for segments, instead of using their total weight.
   -np, --treat_highly_negative_as_conserved